milkiezi/Final-project/README.md

 pip install -r requirement.txt py app.py
 ```
-also you need to use flask and pip to run this so you should install them before you run anything in this project
+also you need to use flask and pip to run this so you should install them before you run anything